Friday Recap: Beer O’Clock Edition

 Likewise, musician John Mayer had insights to share with music students this month, raising important questions about whether social media can harm the creative process and the value of promoting one’s art online.
 We don’t often get to hear from this viewpoint in our industry echo chamber and I appreciated the new perspective.

-Before you jet off to your weekend, don’t forget to cast your vote (up to one a day, please!) for the post you feel gives the best Internet marketing advice for local businesses.
+Before you jet off to your weekend, don’t forget to cast your vote (up to one a day, please!) for the post you feel gives the best Digital marketing advice for local businesses.
 Voting is open until next Wednesday.
 The grand prize of our contest is an All Access Pass to SMX East, and with a prize like that, I’m glad I’m not choosing the winner myself.
 No pressure.
 Happy weekend!